Samsung Galaxy S II: USB on-the-go

 The micro USB port on this device also supports USB OTG standard which means the Galaxy S II can act as a 'host' device in the same way as a desktop computer, allowing external USB devices to be plugged in and used.
 These external USB devices typically include USB flash drives and separately powered external hard drives.
 A video demonstration on YouTube has shown the OTG function to be readily available with an ordinary micro USB (B-type) OTG adaptor.
 The same YouTube video goes on to mention a successful test completed on a 2 TB USB external hard drive (requiring own power source) but however reports of failure when trying to connect USB keyboards, tested USB mice and tested USB game pads.
 Officially the Galaxy S II supports the FAT16 and FAT32 file systems for OTG storage devices.

 Headphone plug

 A 3.5 mm TRRS headset jack is available and is located on the top side of the device.
 The micro USB connection port is located on the bottom side of the device.

 Connectivity

 The phone uses the CC3920, 67783, and 3392910 ICs.
 Phones released to the US market lack the FM receiver.
 The Broadcom BCM4330 chip supports Wi-Fi Direct that enables devices to communicate directly with one another without having to interact with an access point.
-Although the BCM4330 chip supports Bluetooth 4.0, the Galaxy S2 is limited to Bluetooth 3.0 using the Android 4.1.2.
+Although the BCM4330 chip supports Bluetooth 4.0, the Galaxy S2 is limited to Bluetooth 3.0 using Android 4.1.2.
 Bluetooth 4.0 support has been introduced in Android 4.3 versions, however the upgrade to an alternative firmware is required.